torrip78/torrip78/README.md

-- 👋 Hi, I’m @torrip78
+- 👋 Hi, I’m Torri Parson
 - 👀 I’m interested in data science, phython, and R
-- 🌱 I’m currently learning phython and SQL
+- 🌱 I’m currently learning phython, SQL and R
 - 💞️ I’m looking to collaborate on projects to improve my phyton skills
 - 📫 How to reach me parsontorri@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a ceramics teacher.
+- ⚡ Fun fact: I am a ceramics enthusiast.

 <!---
 torrip78/torrip78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.